lutzer/trees/README.md

 # Trees

-Plant growth simulation and visualisation.
+Tree growth simulation and visualisation.

-## Set Up Environment
+## Setting up the environment

 * Install Xcode and download openFrameworks.
 * Clone the repository into openframeworks' `apps/myApps` folder.